 The most important characteristic of Brazil nuts is their selenium content.
-One ounce of Brazil nuts (six nuts) contains 544 micrograms of selenium, which is almost 10 times the RDA (which is just 55 micrograms).
-Selenium interacts with proteins in your body to form selenoproteins, which are known to boost thyroid function and enhance immunity.
+One ounce of Brazil nuts (about six nuts) contains 544 micrograms of selenium, which is almost 10 times the RDA (55 micrograms).
+Selenium interacts with proteins in your body to form selenoproteins, which are known to play a role in thyroid function and can enhance immunity.

 Selenium also fights inflammation in the body.
 It takes part in the antioxidant activity and helps prevent free radical damage.
 Well, we have got more.